cleitondias/CPI-/README.md

 ### <a name="cpia"></a>Additional Video Series for CPIS

-Note that some of this content is older so the screens and procedures may not match with your experience.
+Note that some of this content is older so the screens and procedures shown in the videos may not match with your experience.

 1) [Getting Started with SAP API's (Featuring API Business Hub & S/4HANA Cloud API's](https://github.com/saphanaacademy/s4hcapi/blob/master/exercises/gettingstarteds4hcloudapis.md)
 1) [Developing with CPIS Open Connectors (Featuring S/4HANA Cloud API's)](https://github.com/saphanaacademy/s4hcapi/blob/master/exercises/openconnectorss4hcloudapis.md)